Second Order Langevin Equation and Definition of Quantum Gravity By Stochastic Quantisation: Introduction

 \section{Introduction}

-In has been proposed in \cite{cosmob} that 4d quantum gravity might obey the laws of a stochastic quantisation governed by a second order rather than a first order stochastic equation or, perhaps equivalently, by a possibly higher order Fokker-Planck equation and its 5d supersymmetric representation.
+In has been proposed in \cite{cosmob} that $4$d Euclidean quantum gravity might obey the laws of a stochastic quantisation governed by a second order rather than a first order stochastic equation and, perhaps equivalently, by a possibly higher order Fokker-Planck equation and its $5$d supersymmetric representation.